 - So that all qualified faculty may benefit from limited funds, applicants are urged to economize to the extent possible.

-- Only one copy of the application is needed.
+- No hard copy of the application is needed.

-- Any unused portion of the award must be returned with the Activity Report to the Director/Office of Faculty Development.
+8. Any unused portion of the award must be returned to the Office of Faculty Development, documented on your Expense Report.
 If the recipient of an award must cancel plans, the award in full must be returned immediately.